tuxalin/THST/examples/README.md

 This way the interleaved data(or indices if using an index buffer) will be spatially ordered.

 #### Depth nodes
-The final step is to do a depth traversal(via the depth and node iterators) starting from level 1 downard.
+The final step is to do a depth traversal(via the depth and node iterators) starting from the penultimate level towards root level(eg. zero).
 For each depth node access it's children draw calls and append new ones, where the start is the minimum of it's children and count is the sum:

 ![spatial depth](spatial_depth.png)

-NOTE: The traversal is done in reverse, from level 1 towards zero.
+NOTE: The traversal is done in reverse, from the level one downards, in left to right order.

 We also set the new values(eg. an ID or address) of depth nodes which will link to the new draw calls.